IIariaBaroni/GettingAndCleaningData_Project/CodeBook.md

 ###Variables related on time

-#####
-tBodyAccmeanX		This set of variables are referred to the acceleration of the body (based on time), for each axis, both analyzed with mean and std tBodyAccmeanY tBodyAccmeanZ tBodyAccstdX tBodyAccstdY tBodyAccstdZ
+#####This set of variables are referred to the acceleration of the body (based on time), for each axis, both analyzed with mean and std

-#####
+tBodyAccmeanX
+tBodyAccmeanY
+tBodyAccmeanZ
+tBodyAccstdX
+tBodyAccstdY
+tBodyAccstdZ

-tGravityAccmeanX	This set of variables are referred only to the acceleration from the gravity (based on time), for each axis, both analyzed with mean and std tGravityAccmeanY tGravityAccmeanZ tGravityAccstdX tGravityAccstdY tGravityAccstdZ
+#####This set of variables are referred only to the acceleration from the gravity (based on time), for each axis, both analyzed with mean and std

-#####
+tGravityAccmeanX
+tGravityAccmeanY
+tGravityAccmeanZ
+tGravityAccstdX
+tGravityAccstdY
+tGravityAccstdZ

-tBodyAccJerkmeanX	The body linear acceleration, based on time, was derived in time to obtain Jerk signals (one per each axis and both for means and std) tBodyAccJerkmeanY tBodyAccJerkmeanZ tBodyAccJerkstdX tBodyAccJerkstdY tBodyAccJerkstdZ
+#####The body linear acceleration, based on time, was derived in time to obtain Jerk signals (one per each axis and both for means and std)

-#####
+tBodyAccJerkmeanX
+tBodyAccJerkmeanY
+tBodyAccJerkmeanZ
+tBodyAccJerkstdX
+tBodyAccJerkstdY
+tBodyAccJerkstdZ

-tBodyGyromeanX		This set of variables are referred to the information from the gyroscope (based on time), for each axis, both analyzed with mean and std tBodyGyromeanY tBodyGyromeanZ tBodyGyrostdX tBodyGyrostdY tBodyGyrostdZ
+#####This set of variables are referred to the information from the gyroscope (based on time), for each axis, both analyzed with mean and std

-#####
+tBodyGyromeanX
+tBodyGyromeanY
+tBodyGyromeanZ
+tBodyGyrostdX
+tBodyGyrostdY
+tBodyGyrostdZ

-tBodyGyroJerkmeanX	The angular velocity, based on time, was derived in time to obtain Jerk signals (one per each axis and both for means and std) tBodyGyroJerkmeanY tBodyGyroJerkmeanZ tBodyGyroJerkstdX
+#####The angular velocity, based on time, was derived in time to obtain Jerk signals (one per each axis and both for means and std)
+tBodyGyroJerkmeanX
+tBodyGyroJerkmeanY
+tBodyGyroJerkmeanZ
+tBodyGyroJerkstdX